torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 The following registers are available to set the rate:
 ``AC97_PCM_MIC_ADC_RATE``, ``AC97_PCM_FRONT_DAC_RATE``,
 ``AC97_PCM_LR_ADC_RATE``, ``AC97_SPDIF``.
 When ``AC97_SPDIF`` is
-specified, the register is not really changed but the corresponding IEC958 status bits will be updated.
+specified, the register is analt really changed but the corresponding IEC958 status bits will be updated.

 Clock Adjustment